brianlow/Rotary/README.md

 To decode this, we use a simple state machine.
 Every time the output code changes, it follows state, until finally a full steps worth of code is received (in the correct order).
 At the final 0-0, it returns a value indicating a step in one direction or the other.

 It's also possible to use 'half-step' mode.
 This just emits an event at both the 0-0 and 1-1 positions.
 This might be useful for some encoders where you want to detect all positions.
-In rotary.h, uncomment  `#define HALF_STEP` to enable half-step mode.
+In Rotary.h, uncomment  `#define HALF_STEP` to enable half-step mode.

 If an invalid state happens (for example we go from '0-1' straight to '1-0'), the state machine resets to the start until 0-0 and the next valid codes occur.